 Head of Project Management

 Cat spent 8 years prior to Dogtooth working on engineering projects across Aerospace & Defence, Medical, Life Sciences and Industrial sectors.
-This includes many exciting projects that she sadly can’t tell us about, but she will talk enthusiastically about her early chartership with the IET.
+This includes many exciting projects that she sadly can’t tell us about, but loves working within the Agriculture industry with exciting state-of-the-art robotics.

-When Cat isn’t designing, debugging and improving electronic systems and processes she likes to play badminton, bridge, board games and has a passion for chocolate.
+When Cat isn’t designing, debugging and improving electronic systems and processes she loves spending time with her young family, playing boardgames, and enjoying something sweet.
 We are assured these are not all at the same time.